lolaedun/lolas-boutique/README.md

 ##### LOGO
 I have created a simple logo using **Lato** font in bold and normal to represent the purpose of the website using Canva and to maintain the consistency of fonts used throughout the site.

+## Wireframes

+These wireframes were created using [Balsamiq](https://balsamiq.com/) during the Scope Plane part of the design and planning process for this project.

+You can find my wireframes below: